mdn/content/files/en-us/web/css/color_value/color-mix/index.md

 #### CSS

-The `shorter hue` interpolation method takes the shorted route, the `longer hue` interpolation method is taken from the longer route around the color wheel.
+The `shorter hue` interpolation method takes the shorter route around the color wheel, whereas the `longer hue` interpolation method takes the longer route.
 With `increasing hue`, the route starts with increasing values.
 With `decreasing hue` the value decreases.
 We mix two {{cssxref("named-color")}} values to create a series of `lch()` intermediary colors that differ based on which route is taken around the color wheel.
 The mixed colors include `red`, `blue`, and `yellow` with LCH hue values of approximately 41deg, 301deg, and 100deg, respectively.

 To reduce code redundancy, we used {{cssxref('--*', 'CSS custom properties')}} for both colors and for the interpolation method, setting different values on each {{htmlelement("ul")}}.